tensorflow/docs/site/en/api_docs/python/tf/contrib/seq2seq/BeamSearchDecoder.md

 ```

 Meanwhile, with `AttentionWrapper`, coverage penalty is suggested to use
-when computing scores(https://arxiv.org/pdf/1609.08144.pdf).
+when computing scores (https://arxiv.org/pdf/1609.08144.pdf).
 It encourages
-the translation to cover all inputs.
+the decoder to cover all inputs.

 <h2 id="__init__"><code>__init__</code></h2>